SSHFS: Mount Remote File Systems on Linux & Windows

 • The latest stable version of WinFS.

-Mount a Remote File System on Linux
+Mount Remote File System on Linux

 Step 1: Create Mount Point

-sudo mkdir /mnt/<folder name>
+sudo mkdir /mnt/[mount-point-directory]

-sudo sshfs -o allow_other,IdentityFile=/home/kb/.ssh/id_rsa ubuntu@131.153.142.254:/home/ubuntu/ /mnt/test/
+sudo sshfs -o allow_other,default_permissions,IdentityFile=/home/kb/.ssh/id_rsa ubuntu@131.153.142.254:/home/ubuntu/ /mnt/test/

-Output of the SSHFS command in Linux
+Output of the SSHFS command in Linux.

-The above command mounts a remote directory located at 131.153.142.254 under the name ubuntu to the /mnt/test/ mount point.
+The above command mounts a remote directory at 131.153.142.254 under the name ubuntu to the /mnt/test/ mount point.

-The -o tag indicates the presence of added options:
+The -o flag introduces the following options:

 sshfs -h